-Going into a training program full time can be a huge financial strain both in terms of the loss of wages while not working as well as the cost of the training itself.
-Fortunately, scholarships are furnished by the National Association of Emergency Medical Technicians (NAEMT) to help provide funding for hopeful EMTs who wish to serve our community.
+Going into a training program full-time can be a huge financial strain both in terms of the loss of wages while not working as well as the cost of the training itself.
+There are scholarships available from the National Association of Emergency Medical Technicians (NAEMT).
+These scholarships help provide funding for hopeful EMTs who wish to serve our community.

 How Long Do I Have Certification Once I Receive It?

-If an EMT certification is lapsed with two years of expiration, applicants must complete an EMT refresher course before reapplying for certification.
+If certification lapses with two years of expiration, applicants must complete an EMT refresher course before reapplying for certification.

-If an EMT certification has lapsed for more than two years, the applicant must provide proof of completion of an EMT training course, complete a refresher course, and retake both the cognitive and psychomotor examinations.
+If a certification has lapsed for more than two years, the applicant must provide proof of completion of an EMT training course, complete a refresher course, and retake both the cognitive and psychomotor examinations.

-It is extremely important to maintain EMT certification once it has been conferred.
-The status of your certification can be checked at any time through the NREMT website.
+It is extremely important to maintain EMT certification once it has been awarded.
+You can check the status of your certification at any time through the NREMT website.